godotengine/emacs-gdscript-mode/README.md

 Contributors are welcome!
 Check the [issues tab](issues) for tasks to work on and open a PR anytime.

-If you find a bug, or would like to suggest an improvement, [open a new issue](issues/new).
+If you find a bug or would like to suggest an improvement, [open a new issue](issues/new).

 For code style, we follow the [Emacs lisp style